mourthag/GroupingPlugin/README.md

   To leave the current group you can simply use /leavegroup and if you are the Admin of the group your group will be resolved.

 Features added soon:
-  Compability with xMoneycrafters RPG-Plugin to recieve and solve quests together Some kind of a Class-Plugin with Mages, Warriors, etc. might be added too, to use group-intern Buffs XP will be shared
   Maybe Items can be send within the group

 Im open to proposals from your side